 Nan McCurdy is a United Methodist missionary with the General Board of Global Ministries.
-She and her missionary husband, Miguel Mairena, are serving as Mission Advocates for the Western Jurisdiction of The United Methodist Church.
+She and her missionary husband, Miguel Mairena, begin service with Give

-Nan served the people of Nicaragua as a missionary from 1985 to 2014.
-She and Miguel most recently worked for some 15 years with youth and children through the Women and Community Association in San Francisco Libre.
+Nan served the people of Nicaragua from 1985 to 2014.
+She and Miguel worked for 20 years with women and youth through the Women and Community Association in San Francisco Libre.

-Of her call to mission, Nan says, “We are called to follow Christ’s example: to accompany and promote the inclusion of the poor, the women, the outcasts, the old, the sick, the challenged, the children—all those not included fully in society.
-As God’s children we are called to be about the making of a just society here on earth, one that fulfills the Jubilee (the liberation of slaves, restitution of the earth, forgiveness of debt, and redistribution of riches).”
+Of her call to mission, Nan says, “We are called to follow Christ’s example: to accompany and promote an abundant life for the excluded —all those not included fully in society.
+As God’s children, we are called to contribute to a just society here on earth, one that fulfills the Jubilee: the liberation of slaves, restitution of the earth, forgiveness of debt, and redistribution of riches.”

-“’Sell all your things, give to the poor and follow me’—this is Christ’s most difficult message for us as US Christians,” Nan observes.
-“Our worth and well-being are so wrapped up in what we have, in contrast to people in countries like Nicaragua who have nothing but their faith.”
+“’Sell all your things, give to the poor and follow me’—this is Christ’s most difficult message for us as U.S. Christians,” Nan observes.
+“Our worth and well-being are so wrapped up in what we have, in contrast to people in countries like Mexico and Nicaragua who have nothing but their faith.”

 During the war in Nicaragua in the 1980s, Nan and her late husband, Philip Mitchell, worked in a pastoral ministry of accompaniment with people in the war zone.
 After the war, she assisted in the creation of the Foundation for Nicaraguan War Victims.
 Phil died in 1991—their daughter Nora was one and their son Daniel was three.
 She married Miguel Mairena in 1995.
 Nan and Miguel have an international and blended family that includes three daughters and three sons currently in four countries.